avarngeline/Projects/README.md

 ![Image](https://github.com/user-attachments/assets/3cf201d3-fbc9-4243-8d6f-e0ffaa7315b7)

-- The top five products consistently making up the highest sales across all regions are Triple Dazzle Caramel, Scrumdiddlyumptious, Milk Chocolate, Nutty Crunch Surprise, and Fudge Mallows.
+- The top five products consistently making up the highest sales across all regions from 2021 to 2024 are Triple Dazzle Caramel, Scrumdiddlyumptious, Milk Chocolate, Nutty Crunch Surprise, and Fudge Mallows.
-- The Chocolate division is the clear leader in sales, contributing nearly 80% of total sales, demonstrating its central role in the company's revenue generation.
+- The Chocolate division is the clear leader in sales, contributing nearly 80% of total sales in all regions, demonstrating its central role in the company's revenue generation.
 - Scrumdiddlyumptious and Triple Dazzle Caramel are key contributors to gross profit, each representing around 20% of total profits, solidifying their importance in the product lineup.
 - On the other hand, Kazookies contributes 0% to gross profit, likely due to low-margin pricing or poor sales volume.
 This suggests the need for a reevaluation of its positioning or sales strategy.
 - The Sugar division has a minimal share of the company’s profits, while the Chocolate division remains the primary source of profitability.
 The Other division also contributes less, further reinforcing the need to focus on the Chocolate division for future growth and profitability